When integrating an Apple Pay app with Vantiv's core platform there is only a single integration method.

 |paymentData||Field 126||See detailed notes below about this field|

-- Vantiv has provided a network agnostic solution for the ApplePay cryptogram so that merchants do not have to identify what network the transaction belongs to
+Vantiv provides a network agnostic solution for the ApplePay cryptogram; therefore, merchants do not have to identify the network belonging to the transaction.
+All electronic commerce transactions must contain field.

-- Next 20-40 bytes <DATA> = paymentData provided by Apple converted to hexadecimal.
-MasterCard and Visa result in 20 bytes hexadecimal and American Express results in 40 bytes hexadecimal.
+- In the next 20-40 bytes (<DATA>), supply the paymentData provided by Apple and converted to hexadecimal.
+MasterCard, Visa and American Express result in a 20 bytes hexadecimal value

 2 - Byte Electronic Commerce/MOTO Indicator <EC>